Welcome to IT-Branschen – The Channel for IT News, Cybersecurity and Digital Trends

 *The arrows refer to the change in rank compared to the previous month.

-FakeUpdates and Form book were the most common malware last month with an impact on 2 % global organizations, followed by Nanocore with a global effect on 1 %.
+FakeUpdates and Formbook were the most common malware last month with an impact on 2 % global organizations, followed by Nanocore with a global effect on 1 %.

-2. ↓ Formbook - Formbook is an Infostealer that targets Windows OS and was first discovered in 2016.
+2. ↓ Formbook – Formbook is an Infostealer targeting Windows OS and was first discovered in 2016.
 It is marketed as Malware as a Service (MaaS) in underground hacking forums for its strong evasion techniques and relatively low price.
 Formbook collects credentials from various browsers, collects screenshots, monitors and logs keystrokes, and can download and execute files as ordered by its C&C.

 5. ↑ AsyncRat – AsyncRat is a Trojan that targets the Windows platform.
 This malware sends information about the targeted system to a remote server.
-It receives commands from the server to download and run plugins, kill processes, uninstall/update itself and take screenshots of the infected system.
+It receives commands from the server to download and run plugins, kill processes, uninstall/update itself, and take screenshots of the infected system.

-Last month was “Apache Log4j Remote Code Execution (CVE-2021-44228)” and “Web Server's Malicious URL Directory Traversal” the most exploited vulnerabilities, which affected 46 % of the organizations globally, followed by “Zyxel ZyWALL Command Injection (CVE-2023) -28771)” with a global effect on 43 % .
+Last month was “Apache Log4j Remote Code Execution (CVE-2021-44228)” and “Web Server's Malicious URL Directory Traversal” the most exploited vulnerabilities, which affected 46 % of organizations globally, followed by “Zyxel ZyWALL Command Injection (CVE-2023) -28771)” with a global effect on 43 % .

 1. ↑ Apache Log4j Remote Code Execution (CVE-2021-44228) – A remote code execution vulnerability exists in Apache Log4j.
 Successful exploitation of this vulnerability could allow a remote attacker to execute arbitrary code on the affected system.

-2. ↔ Web servers malicious URL directory traversal (CVE-2010-4598,CVE-2011-2474,CVE-2014-0130,CVE-2014-0780,CVE-2015-0666,CVE-2015-4068,-72501,CVE-2014-0780 -72541,- CVE-2016-4523,CVE-2016-8530,CVE-2017-11512,CVE-2018-3948,CVE-2018-3949,CVE-2019-18952,CVE-2020-5410,CVE-2602, CVE-2602 ) A directory traversal vulnerability exists on various web servers.
-The vulnerability is due to an input validation error in a web server that does not properly sanitize the URI of the directory traversal patterns.
-Successful exploitation allows unauthenticated remote attackers to reveal or access arbitrary files on the vulnerable server.
+2. ↔ Web servers malicious URL directory traversal (CVE-2010-4598,CVE-2011-2474,CVE-2014-0130,CVE-2014-0780,CVE-2015-0666,CVE-2015-4068,-72501,-72501,CVE-72541,- CVE-2016-4523,CVE-2016-8530,CVE-2017-11512,CVE-2018-3948,CVE-2018-3949,CVE-2019-18952,CVE-2020-5410,CVE-2602,CVE-2602 ) A directory traversal vulnerability exists in various web servers.
+The vulnerability is due to an input validation error in a web server that does not properly sanitize the URI for directory traversal patterns.
+Successful exploitation could allow unauthenticated remote attackers to disclose or access arbitrary files on the vulnerable server.

-4. Command Injection over HTTP (CVE-2021-43936, CVE-2022-24086) - A command injection vulnerability over HTTP has been reported.
+4. Command Injection over HTTP (CVE-2021-43936, CVE-2022-24086) – A command injection vulnerability over HTTP has been reported.
 A remote attacker could exploit this issue by sending a specially crafted request to the victim.
-Successful exploitation would allow an attacker to execute arbitrary code on the target computer.
+Successful exploitation would allow an attacker to execute arbitrary code on the targeted computer.

 5. ↑ PHP Easter Egg Information Disclosure (CVE-2015-2051) – An information disclosure vulnerability has been reported in PHP pages.
 The vulnerability is due to incorrect web server configuration.
 A remote attacker could exploit this vulnerability by sending a specially crafted URL to an affected PHP page.